-Maybe you like the idea of being self-employed but don’t know where to start.
-We suggest you start by looking at your skills and interests.
+Maybe you like the idea of starting a home-based business, but you don’t know where to start.
+We suggest you start by looking at your current skills and interests.

 1. Auto Detailer